Ultimate Secrets of Shortcode Texting You Must Know

 Moving an existing short code

-Migrating your US short code between different providers takes 8-12 weeks.
+Migrating your US short code two different types of providers takes 8-12 weeks.

-But if you’re using the same carrier provider as the texting service you are migrating to, such as CallHub, you can get started in a day.
+But if you’re using the same mobile carriers provider as the texting service you are migrating to, such as CallHub, you can get started in a day.

 SMS short code service – CallHub